elringus/bootsharp/README.md

 Indeed, .NET now has a built-in JS interop API that's no longer coupled to Blazor components and doesn't use browser-specific APIs: https://devblogs.microsoft.com/dotnet/use-net-7-from-any-javascript-app-in-net-7.

-Consider DotNetJS an extension to the existing interop layer providing usability and QoL features, such as automatic JavaScript bindings generation based on C# interfaces, TypeScript definitions for the generated bindings and data types, event system, WASM binaries side-loading, etc.
+Consider DotNetJS an extension to the existing interop layer providing usability and QoL features, such as automatic JavaScript bindings generation based on C# interfaces, TypeScript definitions for the generated bindings and data types, event system, binaries embedding, etc.

 ### I'm getting "An instance of analyzer Generator.SourceGenerator cannot be created" warning